sahib/rmlint/README.rst

 **Differences to other duplicate finders:**

-- Extremely fast (no exaggeration, we promise!).
+- Extremely fast (no exaggeration, we promise!)
 - Paranoia mode for those who do not trust hashsums.
 - Many output formats.
 - No interactivity.
 - Search for files only newer than a certain ``mtime``.
+- Many ways to handle duplicates.
+- Caching and replaying.
+- ``btrfs`` support.
 - ...

 It runs and compiles under most Unices, including Linux, FreeBSD and Darwin.